A quick overview of what to look for in a used B14.

 755–787: Built by Ovington Boats 2001 - 2010.
 The most significant change was to the trench in the foredeck which stiffened the boats.
 Boats all built in epoxy.
 Hulls all white.

-788 Onwards: Built by Seavolution/Synthesize September 2011 till 2015 hulls 788 - 791 and 795.
-Post 2015 Seavolution/Solent Boatworks has built B14 hulls 796 - 799.
+788 Onwards: Built by Seavolution/Synthesize September 2011 till 2015 hulls 788 - 791, and 795.
+Post 2015 Seavolution/Solent Boatworks has built B14 hulls 796 - 799 with one new B14 available to register.
 Solent Boatworks came out of Synthesize in 2015.
 The hull construction is as per the Ovington boat with the kick bars modified and daggerboard case re-aligned.
 Hulls in light grey.

 Things to Look For Prior to Viewing: